IIT-EnergySystemModels/openTEPES/doc/md/Download.md

 Users

-If you are not planning on developing, please follow the instructions of the [Installation](#installation).
+If you are not planning on developing, please follow the instructions in {ref}`installation`.

 Once installation is complete, openTEPES can be executed in a test mode by using a command prompt.
 In the directory of your choice, open and execute the openTEPES_run.py script by using the following on the command prompt (Windows) or Terminal (Linux).
 (Depending on what your standard Python version is, you might need to call `python3` instead of `python`.):